 Double rainbow someplace in Mount Joy PAHere’s a photo of a double rainbow over a street someplace in Mount Joy.
 We had some heavy rain then the sun came out while it was still raining so of course I thought to look for a rainbow.
 Not only was their a rainbow but there was a double rainbow!
 Haven’t seen one of those around here in a year or two if I am remembering correctly.

 This is a photo of a rainbow over the ocean and beach at Cape May, NJWe got an awesome view of a rainbow over the beach and ocean while in Cape May NJ.
 Well I got the opportunity to see something I’ve never had a chance to see before.
 We had a dying thunderstorm move over us on July 18th when we were vacationing in Cape may.
+Really all we got from that storm was a shelf cloud and a quick burst of rain.

 The mountain west and central PA have had a massive storm this week with lots of snow and wind.
 That’s put us on the warm side of the storm with the warm front finally making it through we’ve had a high in the 70s today with the last patches of snow in shade being gone by noon.
 It was a nice day for sure.
 We tried to enjoy some time on the patio but the fucking mosquitoes were already out.